kubernetes-sigs/gateway-api/site-src/implementations.md

 [Flomesh Service Mesh][fsm] is a community driven lightweight service mesh for Kubernetes East-West and North-South traffic management.
 Flomesh uses [ebpf](https://www.kernel.org/doc/html/latest/bpf/index.html) for layer4 and [pipy](https://flomesh.io/pipy) proxy for layer7 traffic management.
 Flomesh comes bundled with a load balancer, cross-cluster service registration/discovery and it supports multi-cluster networking.
 It supports `Ingress` (and as such is an "Ingress controller") and Gateway API.

-FSM support of Gateway API is built on top [Flomesh Gateway API](fgw) and it currently supports Kubernetes Gateway API version [v0.7.1](https://github.com/kubernetes-sigs/gateway-api/releases/tag/v0.7.1) with support for `v0.8.0` currently in progress.
+FSM support of Gateway API is built on top [Flomesh Gateway API][fgw] and it currently supports Kubernetes Gateway API version [v0.7.1](https://github.com/kubernetes-sigs/gateway-api/releases/tag/v0.7.1) with support for `v0.8.0` currently in progress.

 - [FSM Kubernetes Gateway API compatibility matrix](https://github.com/flomesh-io/fsm/blob/main/docs/gateway-api-compatibility.md)
 - [How to use Gateway API support in FSM](https://github.com/flomesh-io/fsm/blob/main/docs/tests/gateway-api/README.md)